-You want a thin thread of agreement, right up the management chain.
-Just like our Tracer Bullet approach to thin, vertical slices of code, this is like a management tracer bullet.
+You need a thin thread of agreement, right up the management chain.
+Just like the TracerBullets approach to thin, vertical slices of code, this forms a sort of management “tracer bullet.”

-You need at least one champion in the executive leadership to Agree To Try, so that you can help foster and improve executive involvement.
+You need at least one champion in the executive leadership to Agree To Try, so you can help foster and improve executive involvement.

 You’re doing it wrong if you or your organization…